TheDevEnv/thedevenv/README.md

 ## About Me :relaxed:

 :wave: Hello, I'm Shekhar.
-A Design-minded Software Engineer focused on building beautiful interfaces & experiences
+A Design-minded Software Engineer focused on building beautiful interfaces & impactful digital products.

 ✨ I'm extremly good at one thing.
-And that's helping SaaS companies to solve problems by contributed my skills to build awesome products.
+And that's helping SaaS companies to solve problems by contributing my skills and build awesome products.

 💻 During the day I'm a Software Engineer at a Startup.
 And in the evening I spend my time working on my own ideas or learning something new.